Surfaces of minimal degree of tame representation type and mutations of Cohen-Macaulay modules: Abstract

 \section{Abstract}

 We provide two examples of smooth projective surfaces of tame CM type, by showing that the parameter space of isomorphism classes of indecomposable ACM bundles with fixed rank and determinant on a rational quartic scroll in $\PP^5$ is either a single point or a projective line.
-These are the only known smooth projective varieties of tame CM type besides elliptic curves, \cite{atiyah:elliptic}.
+These turn out to be the only smooth projective varieties of tame CM type besides elliptic curves, \cite{atiyah:elliptic}.

 For surfaces of minimal degree and wild CM type, we classify rigid Ulrich bundles as Fibonacci extensions.
 For $\FF_0$ and $\FF_1$, embedded as quintic or sextic scrolls, a complete classification of rigid ACM bundles is given.